What is Gilding Wax – A Comprehensive Guide

 Mixed Media Gilding

 Gilding waxes and pastes can be an invaluable tool for mixed media artists.
-Oh the fun we can have with these little pots of shine!!!
+Oh the fun we can have with these little pot of gold, or whatever color you prefer!
 A metallic sheen can be added to materials like cards, chipboard, lace, and baked polymer clay, along with books, papers, and more.
 They are also great for highlighting embellishments (decorative features), die cuts (Cricut, etc.), and embossed (carved, molded, or stamped) patterns.
 (Below, see Metallique Waxes Mixed Media Tutorial HERE!)A few of the most well known brands that offer gilding waxes and pastes are:

 - Pebeo Gilding Wax